Butterfly gardening: Problems

+Plantings of tropical milkweed/bloodflower (A. curassavica) are problematic.
+Where planted or naturalized in the southern United States, the non-native A. curassavica hosts monarch reproduction throughout the winter.
+This may alter the butterflies' migratory and breeding instincts, thus causing them to avoid migration and subsequent breeding and to increase their risk of infection.

 Monarch Watch provides information on rearing monarchs and their host plants.
 Efforts to restore falling butterfly populations by establishing butterfly gardens and migrating monarch "waystations" require particular attention to the target species' food preferences and population cycles, as well to the conditions needed to propagate and maintain their food plants.

-For instance, it has been suggested that the commonly sold, popular Brazilian (or tropical) milkweed (Asclepias curassavica) is problematic; although it successfully beckons the butterflies to lay their eggs, with gardeners often finding a veritable caterpillar “nursery” on their plants, the particular species in question is native to South America.
-This can be potentially altering to the butterflies’ natural migratory instinct, to fly and breed south of the United States; they become “spoiled” on garden tropical milkweed, stay where they are, and potentially avoid breeding.

 Awareness of different milkweed species is of vital importance.
+For example, in the Washington, D.C., area and elsewhere in the northeastern and midwestern United States, common milkweed (Asclepias syriaca) is among the most important food plants for monarch caterpillars, especially when its foliage is soft and fresh.
+Within its range, it can be found in a broad array of habitats from croplands, to pastures, roadsides, ditches and old fields.
+The plant typically grows to a height of 3-5 feet (0.9-1.5 m), but can reach 8 feet (2.4 m) in ditches and gardens.

-In the Washington, D.C. area (and elsewhere in the northeastern United States), monarch butterflies prefer to reproduce on common milkweed (Asclepias syriaca), especially when its foliage is soft and fresh.
-As monarch reproduction in that area peaks in late summer, when most A. syriaca leaves are old and tough, the plant needs to be cut back in June, July, or August, to assure that it will be regrowing rapidly, when monarch reproduction reaches its peak.
+As monarch reproduction peaks in those areas in late summer, when most A. syriaca leaves are old and tough, the plant needs to be cut back in June, July, or August, to assure that it will be regrowing rapidly, when monarch reproduction reaches its peak.
 Similar conditions exist for showy milkweed (A. speciosa) in Michigan and for green antelopehorn milkweed (A. viridis) where it grows in the southern Great Plains and the western United States.
 In addition, the seeds of A. syriaca and some other milkweeds need periods of cold treatment (cold stratification) before they will germinate.

-To protect seeds from washing away during heavy rains and from seed–eating birds, one can cover the seeds with a light fabric or with an 0.5 in layer of straw mulch.
+To protect seeds from washing away during heavy rains and from seed-eating birds, one can cover the seeds with a light fabric or with an 0.5 in layer of straw mulch.
 However, mulch acts as an insulator.
 Thicker layers of mulch can prevent seeds from germinating if they prevent soil temperatures from rising enough when winter ends.
 Further, few seedlings can push through a thick layer of mulch.